 Donate to the Joseph Weber Award for Astronomical Instrumentation Fund

-For his development of low noise “spider web” bolometers that enable a broad range of submillimeter and millimeter observations with ground-based, balloon-based, and space-based instruments, leading to critically important measurements of the cosmic microwave background radiation.
+For his development of low noise “spider web” bolometers that enable a broad range of submillimeter and millimeter observations with ground-, balloon-, and space-based instruments, leading to critical measurements of the cosmic microwave background.

 In recognition of his seminal innovations that have helped define modern-day radio astronomy, including digital auto-correlation spectrometers and cryogenic low-noise amplifiers and mixers.

 |2013||Keith Matthews||In recognition of his many contributions to infrared astronomical instrumentation at the Palomar and Keck Observatories.
 The reliability, sensitivity, and innovative qualities of his instruments have enabled ground breaking scientific discoveries for decades.|